Agricultural Literacy Curriculum Matrix

 - Responses to the Career Assessment handout and Agricultural Career Options activity sheets A and B, printed copies or the ability to project these pages

 - What’s Been Your Agricultural Experience Today?
-PowerPoint
+PowerPoint slides

 - Agriculture Careers According to the Holland Code activity sheet (optional)